tfsaggregator/aggregator-docs/content/docs/v2/admin/install/index.md

 ## Upgrade TFS to a new version
 Due to the fact that there have been breaking changes between TFS Server Object Model versions, there may be a need to fix the TFS aggregator after an upgrade.

-When upgrading from/to specific versions, you need to uninstall TFS aggregator before upgrading the Application Tier server re-install it afterwards.
+When upgrading TFS / Azure DevOps Server, you need to uninstall TFS aggregator before upgrading the Application Tier server re-install it afterwards.

-* TFS 2013 update 5
- * to TFS 2015 RTM
- * to TFS 2015 update 3
-* TFS 2015 RTM
- * to TFS 2015 update 3
- * to TFS 2017 RTM
- * to TFS 2017 update 1
-* TFS 2015 Update 3
- * to TFS 2017 RTM
- * to TFS 2017 update 1

 An uninstall+reinstall is required, repairing may not work.
 TFS will detect the incompatibility and will not load the plugin if the version mismatches.